maria-garmonina/optimizing-bamba-inference/README.md

 In addition to evaluating various module architectures, we ran a series of experiments focused specifically on compiler-level speedups.
 Rather than changing the model itself, we used different modes and options within `torch.compile`.
 The configuration that delivered the best results combined `max_autotune` with `epilogue_fusion`, achieving an average latency of 11.88 seconds and throughput of 8.4 tokens per second. `Max_autotune` is designed to search for the most efficient kernel implementation, while `epilogue_fusion` reduces GPU overhead by fusing post-processing steps into a single kernel.

 ![Torch Compile](assets/torch_compile.png)

+#### Summary

+* Implementing the SSM module with a custom Triton kernel (Default Optimized module) led to a 28% increase in throughput and 22% reduction in latency, while also improving prediction quality.
+* Introducing independent chunking enabled parallelization, providing similar performance gains as the Default Optimized module.

 ## Structure and contents of this Repository